 Just a block off River Street, near Washington Square, these architecturally unique homes are a picture perfect site to see and photograph.
 Each colorful Carpenter-Italianate-style row-house is different and features Victorian-era details.

 Savannah’s oldest and tallest lighthouse, the Tybee Island Lighthouse dates back to 1736 and soars to 145 feet.
 A climb to the top provides the opportunity to capture striking panoramic views of the island.
 Take the sunset tour to snap the incredible beauty of the sun melting into the water.

 One of the city’s most famous and historic restaurants, the Olde Pink House is also known for its supernatural activity—it’s said that the ghost of the original owner still lingers, sometimes playing pranks on customers.
 But it’s the lovely architecture and its rosy appearance that makes it a great spot for photographs.

-Home to a statue of James Oglethorpe, Georgia’s founder, Chippewa Square is also a great spot for Instagrammable shots.
+Home to a statue of James Oglethorpe, Georgia’s founder, Chippewa Square is also a great spot for Instagrammable shots and taking fantastic pictures of Savannah.
 Shady trees frame the pretty country square and another statue in tribute to the Battle of Chippewa in the War of 1812, making it great for pics and interesting vacation stories to share with friends.

 Famous for its 1.5-mile-long tree-lined driveway, the Wormsloe Historic site is definitely a picture-postcard experience.
 An estate established by one of the state’s colonial founders, Noble Jones, Wormsloe has also been the set for several movies and is one spot that the camera loves.